-This is a fun science experiments for kids at home, but it can get a little messy, so start off by placing a double layer of newspaper on the table.
+This one is one of the most fun science experiments for kids at home, but it can get a little messy, so start off by placing a double layer of newspaper on the table.

 Next, add the cornflour and half your water to the bowl.

 Stir slowly until the powder is wet.